proatgram/Notes/Projects/Sole/Event Communications and Distribution Service.md

 # Descriptions

 ## Broker
 The Broker in this system contains all of the functionality to correctly route messages to their specific destination.
-This includes methods to
+This includes methods to:
+ - Add a message onto the main queue
+ - Send a Direct Message to a specific
 ## Publisher

 ## Subscriber

 ## Hybrid
 This is a Hybrid of a Publisher and Subscriber, which would most likely be used the most, as apposed to just a single publisher and single subscriber.
-This would inherit from both Publisher and Subscriber, allowing funct
+This would inherit from both Publisher and Subscriber, allowing functionality of both.